 SCHOOLS AND UNIVERSITIES

 We have been honored to host various school groups for research projects, educational trips, and volunteering.
-From elementary class field trips to university environmental studies and archaeology classes, the farm has played an important role in our mission to enrich individuals with knowledge of and involvement with our natural ecological systems.
-Do you work with a class, organization, or community group and would like to visit the farm for an outdoor educational field trip?
-Contact us today to schedule a visit.
+From elementary class field trips to university environmental studies and archaeology classes, the farm has played an important role in our mission to connect individuals with natural ecological systems and local history.
+Would you like to visit the farm with your class, organization, or community group?
+Contact us to schedule a tour.